European Union value added tax: Distance sales

-The place of real estate-related services is where the real estate is located.

-There are special rules for determining the place of electronically delivered supply of services.

-The mechanism for collecting VAT when the place of supply is not in the same member state as the supplier is similar to that used for the Intra-Community Acquisitions of goods; zero-rating by the supplier and reverse charge by the recipient of the services for taxable persons.
-But if the recipient of the services is not a taxable person (i.e. a final consumer), the supplier must generally charge VAT at the rate applicable in its own member state.

-If the place of supply is outside the EU, no VAT is charged.

 Importation of goods

 Goods imported from non-member states are subject to VAT at the rate applicable in the importing member state, whether or not the goods are received for consideration and the importer.
 VAT is generally charged at the border, at the same time as customs duty and uses the price determined by customs.
 However, as a result of EU administrative VAT relief, an exception called Low Value Consignment Relief is allowed on low-value shipments.

 VAT paid on importation is treated as input VAT in the same way as domestic purchases.

 Following changes introduced on 1 July 2003, non-EU businesses providing digital electronic commerce and entertainment products and services to EU countries are required to register with the tax authorities in the relevant EU member state, and to collect VAT on their sales at the appropriate rate according to the location of the purchaser.
 Alternatively, under a special scheme, non-EU and non-digital-goods businesses may register and account for VAT on only one EU member state.
 This produces distortions as the rate of VAT is that of the member state being registered to, not where the customer is located, and an alternative approach is therefore under negotiation where VAT is charged at the rate of the member state where the purchaser is located.